 Watersports.
 There’s a breed of lowkey pijo that melds the moneyed with the bohemian.
 Dubbed the ‘pijhippie’ they can be found in Tarifa in campervans or kitesurfing.
 Similar energy to ‘gap yah’ students from West London.

 Bimba y Lola crossbody bags.
-I can’t explain this one.
+We can’t explain this one.
 But they are on tabletops everywhere from Nobu to Restaurante El Paraguas.
 Costing €100 to €300, they don’t break the bank in the same way Dolce does.
-Yet, they have infiltrated the wardrobes of millenials and old-money mujeres alike.
+Yet, they have infiltrated the wardrobes of Millenials and old-money mujeres alike.

 Winters in Baquiera Beret.
 The Courchevel of Spain, nestled in the Pyrenees at Lleida, with winding slopes and a Sisley spa.
 Hotel Val de Neu is the go-to accommodation for the cognoscenti.
 Bogner ski jackets are a must.